Zjq1115/mts-anomaly-baselines/README.md

 # Experimental Details and Reproducibility

 This document provides a comprehensive description of the experimental setup, baseline implementations, hyperparameter tuning strategy, and statistical validation used in our study.
-The goal is to ensure full transparency and reproducibility of all reported results.
+The goal is to ensure transparency and reproducibility of all reported results.

 ## 1. Baseline Implementations and Code Provenance